Germán Pinillos

 Germán Ernesto Pinillos Rioja (born 6 April 1972) is a Peruvian football manager and former footballer.
 He currently manages Cobresol in the Torneo Descentralizado.

+Playing career

 Club career

 Pinillos played for a number of clubs in Peru, including Sporting Cristal and Sport Boys.
+He won three Peruvian championships with the first club in 1994, 1995 and 1996.

 International career

 Pinillos made 14 appearances for the senior Peru national football team.

+Managerial career

+Germán Pinillos made his managerial debut with Cobresol of Moquegua in the 2012 Peruvian Championship.
+Two years later, he took charge of Alfonso Ugarte de Puno in the second division, followed by Sport Victoria of Ica in 2015.